nx10/lnormimp-r/README.md

 ## Installation

-As this package is very small so we decided to keep it on GitHub and not submit it to CRAN.
+As this package is very small, we decided to keep it on GitHub and not submit it to CRAN.

 It can be installed directly with the `remotes` package: